nico-leitz/nico-leitz/README.md

 # Hi, I'm Nico Leiteritz

-### Fullstack Web Developer | Clean Code Enthusiast
+**Fullstack Web Developer | Clean Code Enthusiast**

-I develop scalable web applications with a strong focus on clean architecture, maintainability, and exceptional user experience.<br>
+I develop scalable web applications with a strong focus on clean architecture, maintainability, and exceptional user experience.
+My goal is to engineer reliable products that streamline complex workflows and provide genuine value to both clients and end-users.
-My expertise spans across **frontend, backend, APIs, and databases**, enabling me to deliver robust end-to-end solutions.

-I value code that not only functions flawlessly but ensures long-term maintainability and seamless collaboration within developer teams.

----

-## About Me
+### About Me
 From 2022 to 2025, I completed my apprenticeship as a software developer (Fachinformatiker für Anwendungsentwicklung).
-To further expand my expertise and stay up-to-date with industry standards, I am currently completing a 12-month advanced training program to become a Fullstack Developer at the Developer Akademie.<br>
+To further expand my expertise and stay up-to-date with industry standards, I am currently completing a 12-month advanced training program to become a Fullstack Developer at the Developer Akademie.

-I thrive in projects where clean interfaces, efficient data flows, and automated processes come together to create high-quality digital products.
+I thrive in projects where clean interfaces, efficient data flows, and automated processes come together.
+I prioritize highly cohesive components, single-responsibility functions, and semantic, traceable commits to ensure seamless collaboration within developer teams.

-Currently, I am deepening my skills in modern web technologies like Angular, TypeScript, Vue.js, Python, and DevOps workflows.<br>
-My goal: engineering reliable applications that streamline complex workflows and provide genuine value to both clients and end-users.

 ---

-## Tech Stack

 ### Core Tech Stack